Vulca/website/README.md

-Bring people collaborating and solving issues on the website
+Bring people collaborating and solving issues on the website (www.vulca.eu)

 We will use issues to target problem on our website.
+We installed a Wordpress to start with a website.

+Please, feel free to take a look on our website from severa broswer and smartphone to identify issues.